realworldocaml/book/en/json.md

 * The `Variant` type encodes OCaml variants more explicitly, as `<"Foo">` or `<"Bar":123>` for a variant with parameters.

+The only purpose of these extensions is to have greater control over how OCaml values are represented in JSON (for instance, storing a floating pointer number as a JSON string).
+The output still obeys the same standard format that can be easily exchanged with other languages.

-The only purpose of these extensions is to make the data representation more expressive without having to refer to the original OCaml types.
-You can always cast a `Safe.json` to a `Basic.json` type by using the `to_basic` function as follows:
+You can convert a `Safe.json` to a `Basic.json` type by using the `to_basic` function as follows.

 ```ocaml
 val to_basic : json -> Yojson.Basic.json